 On March 30, 2004, the Federal and Provincial governments and the City of Toronto jointly announced funding of \$1.050 billion (\$350 million each including \$46.7 million for the GTA Farecard Project) under CSIF, to fund strategic capital project requirements during the period March 2004 to 2012.
 This has since been extended to March 31, 2016.
 In 2012, Metrolinx assumed ownership of the GTA Farecard project and therefore \$46.5 million of the original \$350 million was allocated to Metrolinx.
 In March 2015 a request to extend the CSIF program was submitted to the Minister for consideration.
-As at December 31, 2015, the outcome of this request remains pending.
-To date, federal funding for the eligible expenditures incurred amounts to \$300.2 million, of which \$1.4 million has been accrued in 2015 (2014 - \$2.1 million).
+In March 2016, the federal government formally approved the request for an extension and the amendment to the Agreement was signed.
+Federal funding for the eligible expenditures incurred amounts to \$303.5 million, of which \$0.6 million has been accrued in 2016 (2015 - \$1.4 million).